-Individuals who have held Military Health Care Occupations, specifically: Basic Medical Technician Corpsman (Navy HM or Air Force BMTCP), Army Health Care Specialist (68W Army Medic) or Air Force Independent Duty Medical Technician (IMDT 4N0X1C) may achieve advanced placement into N114 of the nursing program.
+Individuals who have held Military Health Care Occupations, specifically: Basic Medical Technician Corpsman (Navy HM or Air Force BMTCP), Army Health Care Specialist (68W Army Medic), or Air Force Independent Duty Medical Technician (IMDT 4N0X1C), may achieve advanced placement into N114 of the nursing program.
 Documentation of education and experience qualifying for the specific Military Health Care Occupation is required.
+Additionally, veterans must comply with the challenge policy to demonstrate competency and meet program requirements for advanced placement.

-- Applicants must meet all general entrance requirements of the Associate Degree Nursing Program, including completion of designated prerequisites and the Test of Essential Academic Skills (TEAS) and must be granted a seat in the program. - 2.
+- 1. Challenge exams available to test out of include Nursing 126, Nursing 234.
+Nursing 109 and Nursing 240 are exceptions to the above rule.
+Students will need to provide documentation showing they meet the hours for didactic and clinical, meeting the BRN requirements to be reviewed and approved by the nursing program director. - 2.
+If approved, then clinical competency needs to be demonstrated if they pass the Challenge Exam. - 3.
+Clinical competency can possibly be met through the Non-Credit classes specific to the course. - 4.
+Applicants must meet all general entrance requirements of the Associate Degree Nursing Program, including completion of designated prerequisites and the Test of Essential Academic Skills (TEAS) and must be granted a seat in the program. - 5.
 Challenge includes a medication calculation exam (minimum passing score 100%), didactic exam (minimum passing score 75%), and psychomotor skill assessment (minimum passing "proficient").
-Please see the challenge procedure details accompanying this policy.

-- 3. Applicants applying for advanced placement must submit the following materials verifying education and experience: - a.
+Please see the challenge procedure details accompanying this policy. - 6.
+Applicants applying for advanced placement must submit the following materials verifying education and experience: - a.
 Official transcripts from appropriate educational program(s) demonstrating satisfactory completion of coursework and clinical experience - b.
 Documentation of experience including dates of experience.
-Experience provided in the form of a resume or Curriculum Vitae. - 4.
-Advanced Placement will be granted if the applicant meets minimum requirements equivalent to those required of students enrolled in the N112. - 5.
+Experience provided in the form of a resume or Curriculum Vitae. - 7.
+Advanced Placement will be granted if the applicant meets minimum requirements equivalent to those required of students enrolled in the N112. - 8.
 Veterans who have previously failed another RN program will only be allowed one chance for advanced placement by challenge (See #6; policy for unsuccessful challenge).
 After one failure in COC's RN program, the veteran will not be allowed to return.

 If the challenge is unsuccessful, since a seat in the program has already been granted, the veteran will be required to begin the program with N112.

 PROCEDURE: